-This course provides the student with an overview of radiography and its role in health care delivery.
-Topics include the history of radiology, professional organizations and an introduction to radiation protection, and ethical and legal responsibilities of a radiographer.
-A systemic approach to medical terminology is presented to include a word-building system, abbreviations and symbols.
-Upon completion, the student will demonstrate a basic knowledge of radiation protection, ethics and legal responsibilities as related to a radiographer.
-(F)
+This course provides students with an overview of radiography and its role in health care delivery.
+Topics include the history of radiology, professional organizations, legal and ethical issues, health care delivery systems, introduction to radiation protection, and medical terminology.
+Upon completion students will demonstrate foundational knowledge of radiologic science.